fbpx

 Typical values of currents recommended for sensors for minimal self heating are between 1 and 5mA.

-RTD FUNDAMENTALSRtd
+RTD FUNDAMENTALSRTD

 Pyrosales Resistance Temperature Detectors (RTDs) are specially designed to ensure precise and repeatable temperature versus resistance characteristics.
 The sensors are constructed in a unique strain-free manner, and use only high quality RTD elements.
 Ceramic, wire-wound elements, flat film technology elements, or military specified anti-vibration elements are used as per customer’s requirement to ensure the most suitable specification is supplied.